Geoff Chappell - Software Analyst

-Now, this is not the place to talk of the particular observations that I investigated for an explanation—or for me to write up the explanation.
-To me, explaining what caused O(n^2) in CreateProcess from spending crazy amounts of time in a routine that is “too large to be easily reverse engineered” was incidental work that very plausibly took me less time than the author, Bruce Dawson, spent on making the observations (and writing them up).
+Now, this is not the place to talk in detail of the particular observations that I investigated for an explanation—or for me to write up the explanation.
+What Bruce Dawson observed was O(n^2) in CreateProcess from spending crazy amounts of time in one routine that he described rather too casually for my tastes as “too large to be easily reverse engineered”.
+To me, explaining Bruce’s observations was incidental work that very plausibly took me less time than Bruce spent on making them and even on writing them up.
 This is not at all to say that Bruce’s observations weren’t worth making or that they weren’t made well: disciplined observation is no small skill.
 It’s also not to say that an explanation isn’t worth having.
 Microsoft will easily enough fix its bug.
 Sufficiently interested “security researchers” will then pick apart what’s changed and get some idea of the problem’s cause.
-But I, for one, do count it as valuable that this time we have an explanation in advance.
+But I, for one, do count it as valuable to have an explanation in advance.
 A relatively slight coding error is credibly the cause of numerous reports over roughly five years that this highly promoted security feature is a poor performer despite what its manufacturer claims is high optimisation.
+We’re unlikely ever to have an account from Microsoft.
 Our society needs more resources for independent evaluation of what our software does.
 Our industry ought to be better at delivering this.

-Of course, I too have no end of excuses about how I could do this or that study but can’t regard it as practical in competition with everything else that seems more important.
+Of course, I too have no end of excuses about how I could do this or that study except that it’s impractical in competition with everything else that seems more important.
 I very likely never will write up this passing curiosity of Control Flow Guard’s poor performance at something that doesn’t directly affect me.
 I did, however, take it as a spur to catch up on the feature overall as an important development in Windows which my busy life had somehow left neglected.
-In the process I had to draw on rather many wide-ranging notes on memory management in the Windows kernel, both old and new, some in good shape, most not, including many that I started piecing together in 2016 but did not publish before moving on to other things.
+In the process I had to draw on a surprisingly wide range of notes on memory management in the Windows kernel, both old and new, some in good shape, most not, including many that I started piecing together in 2016 but did not publish before moving on to other things.
 Let’s see how far I can get with a publication effort this time.

 It will be some time—a few weekends, anyway—before this work settles.
 It will be even longer before I return to the documentation I started of Image File Execution Options, including the Global Flags.
-That was supposed to be new for April.
+That was all supposed to be new for April!